isomerpages/imda-codesg/_infocomm-media-clubs-cca/LEARN: Tech and Media Courses/LEARN Bootcamps.md

 The LEARN bootcamps aim to provide passionate Club members with opportunities to enrich their learning in tech and media through industry-backed holiday programmes.
 Club members will have a deeper appreciation of the topics and reinforce their learning through these programmes.

 #### Upcoming Bootcamps
-The LEARN bootcamps aim to provide passionate Club members with opportunities to enrich their learning in tech and media through industry-backed holiday programmes.
-Club members will have a deeper appreciation of the topics and reinforce their learning through these programmes.

 **Unity Game Development Bootcamp (Sec/JC)**
 ![](/images/icmclub/unity%20bootcamp%202024.png)